 The release of LinkedIn Live follows on from the successes on Facebook + Instagram’s live streaming services.
 Currently only available in the US as an invite-only beta, only certain people and companies will get the opportunity to try this fresh feature out.

 LinkedIn is late to the video party, again.
 Native video for the platform was only launched in 2017, a year after both Instagram + Facebook launched their live streaming features.
+This could allow digital PR services a new world of opportunities.
+Live videos of campaign work could drive a whole new interest to your company’s brand, for example.

 The social platform hopes that LinkedIn Live video will cover topics that are already popular on its newsfeeds, including: